Bleachers (band): 2013–2016: Origins and Strange Desire

-While on the road with his band, Fun, Antonoff began working on a new project during his time in different cities.
+While on the road with his band, Fun, musician Jack Antonoff began working on a new project during his time in different cities.
 For about a year he kept the project a secret until February 18, 2014, when the first single "I Wanna Get Better" was released along with the launch of Bleachers' website, social media profiles, and a selection of tour dates.
 News of Bleachers was first publicly announced in a Facebook post by Brooklyn music studio Mission Sound in May 2013.

 About making the first Bleachers album, Antonoff said, "I spent the past year working on the music but not talking about it, and eventually it became this psychotic alter-ego situation, where it was second nature to have this part of me that no one knew about.
 Except for a small group of people, most of which happened to be members of my immediate family, no one was aware that this music, or this album even existed... even though it existed so deeply to me."
 Antonoff also stated that Bleachers was never meant to be a departure from his position in Fun., and that he will remain in the band.

 Bleachers' debut album Strange Desire was released July 10, 2014, from RCA Records.
-Variance Magazine called the single "Rollercoaster" a "brilliant summer anthem."
+Variance Magazine called the single "Rollercoaster" a "brilliant summer anthem".
 Bleachers went on their debut Come Alive! tour, which features Night Terrors of 1927 and Joywave as opening acts, from March to April 2015.
 From there, they went on the Strange Desire World Tour from July to November of that same year.
 They juggled this with the Charli and Jack Do America Tour, a tour co-headlined by Bleachers and Charli XCX.

 On September 25, 2015, Bleachers released Terrible Thrills, Vol. 2, a sequel to Strange Desire.
 The album contained songs from Strange Desire being covered by numerous female artists with modified tunes.
 When asked about the album, Antonoff told Billboard “I hear my songs being sung by females before I change them and make them into my voice.
 The whole heart of this idea is for people to hear the album the way I hear it in my head, reinterpreted by the artists who sort of inspired it to be written in the first place.”
 Covers were contributed from artists such as Sara Bareilles, Charli XCX, and Sia.
 The band appeared as the fictional band Baby Goya and The Nuclear Winters in the 2015 film Hello, My Name Is Doris.